-Massachusetts towns are banning nicotine for a generation.
-Will the state follow suit?
+Massachusetts towns ban nicotine for a generation.
+Public health win or overreach?

 - Quick Read